SwissDataScienceCenter/renku/docs/introduction/why.rst

 If you carry out research or analysis with code and data, chances are you will be faced with answering the following questions:

-* How do I repeat an analysis I did 1 month ago?
+* How do I re-run an analysis I did a month ago?
 * How does new data change my results?
 * How can I easily share my analysis with others?
 * How is this type of data or algorithm usually used?
 * Who is using my data or my algorithms?

-The tool-chain required to answer all of these questions comfortably is long and complex.
-The **Renku Project** aims to provide researchers with easy access to these state-of-the-art tools to improve reproducibility, increase productivity through reusability and enable collaboration.
+The toolchain required to answer all of these questions is long and complex.
+The **Renku Project** provides easy access to these state-of-the-art tools to improve reproducibility, increase productivity through reusability and enable collaboration.

 Renku can be used by

-**researchers** to:
+**Researchers** to:

 * automatically capture the dependencies of their analysis inputs and outputs